Ayush-Patel24/assignment/README.md

-# assignment
+# assignment and assessment
- this repository contains all the assignment work
+ this repository contains all the assignment and assessment work